When it comes to starting a dog clothing line, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your dog clothing fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your dog clothes fits best in the marketplace.

-All of these factors play an equal part in pricing your dog clothing, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your dog clothes, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Lauren Costanza, founder of Bluminary provides us with a detailed spreadsheet of all of her costs associated with running her business: